realJohnDoe/kenpo/docs/index.md

 # Overview

-Those are my kenpo notes, written in markdown and rendered to this web page using [MkDocs].
+These are my kenpo notes, written in markdown and rendered to this web page using [MkDocs].
 If you like them, drop me a star on [GitHub] or even better, contribute some improvements.